 - Tell the kids you’re going to ask them later to try on a few clothes to see if they fit.
 Many children cooperate better if they have been given advance notice to transition into activities.

 - Start with the folded clothing in their dresser drawers, such as socks, underwear, shorts and sweaters.
 Check each item for size and wear-and-tear, neaten it up and organize it as needed.
 Make note along the way of anything you need to purchase.

 - If you’re not sure whether something fits, start a try-on pile for each child for later.

 - If you have younger family members who may want outgrown items as hand-me-downs, put these items in storage bins and label the full boxes by gender, range of sizes and season.
 Anything else that’s been outgrown can be placed in paper grocery sacks and donated to your local Goodwill.

 - Next, move to the closet and tackle the hanging clothing.
 Keep noting what needs replacing and areas that are coming up short.
 Consider everything in terms of “good school clothes” and count how many shirts, pants and dresses will currently work.

 - Once you’ve gone through all of each child’s clothing, take whatever’s left in the try-on pile and grab the kids for a try-on session.
-Some kids may be more cooperative if you let them try-on while they watch a favorite show as a treat, and some may think it’s a big fun fashion show!
+Some may think it’s a big fun fashion show!
 Do have fun with it and work with your child’s preferences to make it painless for everyone.

 - Write down everything you notice that is needed and the correct sizes for everyone.
 Don’t forget underwear, socks, belts, ties, hair accessories, jackets, sweaters, school uniforms, “party clothes,” athletic shoes, casual shoes and dress shoes.